How to Clean Kitchen Faucet – Basic and Deep Cleaning Process

 How to make an ammonia solution?

-Take the equal parts ammonia and water, mix it together.
+Take equal parts ammonia and water in a bowl and mix them together.

 How to Create the Mixture?